greenelab/phenoplier/README.md

 ## Setup

+### Software requirements

 To prepare the environment to run the PhenoPLIER code, follow the steps in [environment](environment/).
 This will create a conda environment and download the necessary data.
+Depending on your Internet speed, this shouldn't take more than 24 hours.

+We tested the code in Ubuntu 18.04+.
-Alternatively, you can use our Docker image (see below).
+Alternatively, you can use our Docker image (see below), which will greatly simplify running the code.

+### Hardware requirements

+The code was run with an Intel Core i5 (4 cores) and 64 GB of RAM (32 GB should be enough also).
+The setup will download ~70 GB of input data and generate ~45 GB of results files, so you would need to have at least 120 GB if you plan to run all the steps.
+Running all the step would take around a week under this hardware configuration.

 ## Running the code